robertmcc/100-lines-or-less-js/realtime-collaborative-mapping/README.md

 # Realtime Collaborative Mapping

-Frequently we encounter a business problem that requires a solution enabling multiple colleagues capture information on a map at the same time, in a dynamic fashion.
-One such use case may be a workshop event, where you want to capture locations favoured by attendees - you could try that at the Palm Springs dev summit, if you ask attendees to mark up a map with their home location, all done real time, allowing the conversation to develop around the map edits - real time.
+Frequently we encounter a business problem that requires a solution enabling multiple colleagues to capture information on a map at the same time, in a dynamic fashion.
+One such use case may be a workshop event, where you want to capture locations favoured by attendees - you could try that at the Palm Springs dev summit, if you ask attendees to mark up a map with their home location, all done realtime, allowing the conversation to develop around the map edits - **realtime**.

-Developments in Realtime Web technology (e.g. HTML5 WebSockets) now facilitate such solutions, in this example, edits are distributed in realtime via a third party API called Pusher.
+Developments in Realtime Web technology (e.g. HTML5 WebSockets) now facilitate such solutions, in this example, edits are synchronised and persisted in realtime via a third party APIs.

 ## Choosing a map to edit